Crumlin–Drimnagh feud: 2005-2007

 John Roche, 25, from Crumlin and a suspect in the Warren hit, was shot dead as he walked to his apartment in Kilmainham in March 2005.
 There were three killings in two days in November 2005 beginning with Darren Geoghegan, 26, from Drimnagh, and Gavin Byrne, 30, from Crumlin.
 Both men, who were senior members of the Thompson faction, were shot dead as they sat in a Lexus car in Firhouse after being lured to a meeting.
 Two days later Noel Roche, a brother of John, was shot dead as he sat in traffic on Clontarf Road.
 His driver escaped unharmed.

 Wayne Zambra, 21, was shot dead as he sat in his car on Cameron Street in August 2006.
 A month later Gary Bryan, 31, was shot dead as he worked on a car outside his girlfriend's house in Walkinstown.
 Both men were part of the Rattigan faction.
 Three months later in December 2006, Eddie McCabe, 21, was tortured and beaten to death after he was abducted by Rattigan gang members.
 His mutilated body was dumped in a lane way in Inchicore.

-On 5 October 2007 Brian Downes, 40, and Edward Ward, 24, were shot dead outside a car dealership garage owned by Downes in Walkinstown.
-Gardaí suspect Downes, who provided false number plates and untraceable cars used in gangland murders and who had been arrested in connection with John Roche's murder, was the intended target and Ward, who had no connection to the feud, was killed to prevent him recognising the killer.
-Edward Ward was an innocent victim who left a wife and two daughters behind.
-There has been no convictions for this murder.

-2008 onwards
+2008-2009

 Shay O'Byrne, 27, was shot dead in front of his girlfriend (Brian Rattigan's sister) by a masked gunman outside their home in Tallaght in March 2009.

 There was a grenade attack on the home of a Thompson gang member on Knockarea Avenue in Drimnagh in June 2008.
 Despite extensive damage to the front of the house, there were no injuries to the five adults and one child inside at the time.
 Gardaí suspect the attack was linked to two other shootings days previously, one where a grandmother in her 50s was shot and injured in the shoulder.

 In July 2009, Anthony Cannon, 26, from Robert Street in the south inner city, was shot several times in the head in front of women and children at St. Mary's Avenue in Ballyfermot, west Dublin.
 His killer escaped on a motorcycle with an accomplice.
 Cannon, who was a senior member of the Rattigan gang, was wearing a bullet proof vest when he died and was a suspect in over a dozen serious incidents linked to the feud in the year before his death.